 - Very easy to make, ready in just over 30 minutes (unless decorating)

-Ginger powder is the key flavour that can easily be found online or at your local supermarket in the spice section.
-You can also use ginger powder in these vegan ginger cookies.
+Ginger powder is the key flavor that can easily be found online or at your local supermarket in the spice section.
+You can also use ginger powder in these vegan ginger cookies without molasses.

 Cinnamon and allspice powder complement ginger well.